annarouw/regex-lesson/README.md

 # regex-lesson

-KFF R lesson on regular expressions and string manipulations
+KFF R lesson on regular expressions and string manipulations.